wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/scripting/includes/1-introduction.md

  In this module, you will:

-- Understand how to use scripting actions.
+- Learn how to use scripting actions.
 - Create two processes using VBScript and JavaScript.

 ## Prerequisites